zbhavyai/melody-engine/README.md

 ## :toolbox: Requirements

 You would need a machine with a powerful Nvidia GPU, and a linux host with `podman` or `docker` installed.
-The MagentaRT's official repository suggests a GPU with 40GB VRAM, but in my experience, a powerful enough GPU like NVIDIA RTX A5000 with 24GB VRAM works just fine.
+The MagentaRT's official repository suggests a GPU with at least 40GB VRAM, but in my experience, a powerful enough GPU like NVIDIA RTX A5000 with 24GB VRAM works just fine, especially for what I have experimented with.

 ## :rocket: Getting started